This found material for a "raw" KLEIN build was inspired at first by some lovely "Kleiningham" out there,

 Captured here are some Mafac Levers with Suntour adapted friction shifters, something WTB also specialized in while offering 3 different generations of dropbar-shifting-perches/shifter adapapters.

-Early documents here are partly from the time before the elaborate Klein catalogs came out in 1989, and thus deals with the Mountainklein side by side as the early Pinnacle was almost a PROTOTYP for all later KLEIN bikemodels, whereas the M.-Klein had a more relaxed Geometry.
+Early documents here are partly from the time before the elaborate Klein catalogs came out in 1989, and thus deal with the "Mountainklein" side by side as the early Pinnacle was almost a PROTOTYP for all later KLEIN bikemodels, whereas the M.-Klein had a more relaxed Geometry being Gary Kleins very first 26" Ballooner attempt.
+Well angles came from the cruise and klunk of those days until Charlie C. and Scot N. his then apprentice took the Bomber idea apart before reassembly so to say.

-Another interesting figure connected to KLEIN and it being a brand which always lend itself to lightweight or tweaky tuning, was Jed St. Henri who stripped early Pinnacles to make a KLEIN even lighter and nicer as compared to how they came stock back then.
-He for example selected road racing brake levers (custom bend) to fit his flatbars as Charlie Cunningham would be using for his back then: first ever & ever first Dropbar-Aluminium-Mtb´s achieving sound modulation and comfort while in the drops, especially with the strong chainstay mount position...
+Another interesting figure connected to KLEIN and them being a brand which always lend itself to lightweight or tweaky tuning, was Jed St. Henri who stripped early Pinnacles to make a KLEIN even lighter and nicer as compared to how they came stock back then as 80s models.
+Of course later KLEINS would be fully thought out pushing the boundaries of the material, but at first KLEIN was taking like most others from roadbike standards (in this case his own).
+Funny enough G.K. never wanted to build a Mountain Bike initially, thinking it was a fad like many others wouldnt grasp it collectively.
+But back to Jed Henry, he for example selected road racing brake levers (custom bend) to fit his flatbars for a plus in leverage to braking power as Charlie Cunningham would be using them also for his back then: First ever & ever first Dropbar-Aluminium-Mtb´s achieving sound modulation and comfort while in the drops, especially with the strong chainstay mount position of continous evolving sophisticated cam brake designs...

 Another "Klein-stripper" par excellence: George Slough!
 He cleaned and re-finished the bare frames exclusively and to a higher standard than most KLEINS (except maybe the early"Elite´s" or 90s top models which of course also usually only came in a "limited" choice for color(s)), while offering the very best paintjobs available at the time.